Observational constraints on complex quintessence with attractive self-interaction

 \section{Complex Scalar Field in an homogeneous background}

-In this section we derive first the evolution equations for a homogeneous and flat universe filled with radiation, baryonic and dark matter components and an effective density described by a complex scalar field, which will mimic the dark energy component.
-In the second part, we introduce the complex scalar field to obtain the corresponding Klein-Gordon equation.
+In this section we derive first the evolution equations for a homogeneous and flat universe filled with radiation, baryonic and dark matter components and an effective density which will mimic the dark energy component.
+In the second part, we introduce the complex scalar field to describe such effective density and obtain the corresponding Klein-Gordon equation.